vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 The proposed system allows any individual to harvest the strategy and suggest a new allocation of funds to the underlying venues.
 The contract then verifies on-chain whether the proposed allocation results in a greater APR.
 If the proposal is superior, the contract transitions to the new allocation; otherwise, it retains the existing state and deploys idle funds into the highest-yielding lending venue.
 This approach supersedes the previous system, where funds were fully allocated to the platform offering the highest APR, which may not be the most efficient allocation.

-Angle stated that the main benefit of this change was that the protocol's lending revenues could increase by up to 50% by employing efficient bots to execute optimizations.
+Angle stated that the main benefit of this change was that, by employing efficient bots to execute optimizations, the protocol's lending revenues could increase by up to 50%.
 This would further boost the revenues for SLPs and veANGLE holders.
 Additionally, implementing the change necessitated only minimal modifications to the strategy engine and related contracts.

 ![](https://i.imgur.com/B59O32i.png)